 “Hard,” “dry,” or “too chewy”

-Hardness can come from over-drying at the facility, but it can also appear gradually as moisture leaves the gummy over time-especially after repeated opening and closing.
+Hardness can come from over-drying at the facility, but it can also appear gradually as moisture leaves the gummy over time, especially after repeated opening and closing.

-Common manufacturing-side contributors include:
+Common manufacturing-side causes include:

 - Over-curing or over-drying (or inconsistent drying from run to run)